CrazyRedMachine/NostalgiaIO/README.md

 #### Light modes and palettes

 There are a lot of cool lightmodes available.
-You can set the mode either by sending a HID message (see `NostModeSwitch` executable/script), or by holding service and pressing the leftmost piano key.
+You can set the mode either by sending a HID message (see `NostModeSwitch` executable/script), or by **holding service and pressing the leftmost piano key**.

-All modes (except rainbow modes) also have several color palettes available which can be switched either by `NostModeSwitch` or by holding service and pressing the 2nd leftmost piano key.
+All modes (except rainbow modes) also have several color palettes available which can be switched either by `NostModeSwitch` or by **holding service and pressing the 2nd leftmost piano key**.

 Manual mode and palette switch (ie. using service + piano key button) are automatically saved to the Arduino EEPROM.